MegalithOfficial/meg.db/README.md

 # meg.db

-meg.db is a lightweight, fast, and efficient BSON (Binary JSON) database module for JavaScript.
+meg.db is a lightweight, fast, and efficient BSON (Binary JSON) and JSON database module for JavaScript.
 It provides a simple interface to store and retrieve data using BSON files.
 The module is designed to be efficient, ensuring optimal performance for your database operations.

 ## Installation